Step 1: Getting Started Upgrading Cloudera Manager

 - Review the Cloudera Security Bulletins.

-If your cluster uses Oracle for any databases, before upgrading from CDH 5 to CDH 6, check the value of the
+If your cluster uses Oracle for any databases, before upgrading CDH 5, check the value of the

 COMPATIBLEinitialization parameter in the Oracle Database using the following SQL query: